Patient education: Bedbugs (Beyond the Basics)

 REACTION TO BEDBUG BITES

 It takes 5 to 10 minutes for a bedbug to complete a "blood meal", or feeding.
 Bedbugs often inflict a series of bites in a row, and typically target exposed areas of skin (eg, face, neck, arms, hands).
 The bite itself is generally painless, and may not be noticed until the person awakens or even until one to several days later.

 Reactions to bedbug bites vary; some people have few or no symptoms, while others experience a more severe reaction.
 Typically, bedbug bites appear as small, red and swollen areas on the skin, often with a point or dot visible in the center.
 The area is usually intensely itchy, and may resemble urticaria (hives), a common skin reaction that is often triggered by contact with an allergen.
-(See "Patient information: Hives (urticaria) (Beyond the Basics)".)
+(See "Patient education: Hives (urticaria) (Beyond the Basics)".)

 Without treatment, bedbug bites usually take three to six weeks to heal, although new bites are likely to accumulate even as the older ones disappear as long as the infestation is still present.
 Bites may become infected, particularly if the person scratches at and further irritates the skin.